wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 For how to actually develop the step class please refer to *"Custom Steps Development"* chapter.

-To be able to be ran the step classes must be autoloadable, more on this in the  *"Custom Steps Development"* chapter.
+To be able to be run, the step classes must be autoloadable.
+More on this in the  [Custom Steps Development](https://github.com/wunluv/wpstarter/blob/dev/docs/08-Custom-Steps-Development.md) chapter.

 ### Replacing default steps

-Replace an existing default step is not different from adding a custom step where the step "slug" matches the slug of the default step (see the table at the beginning of this page to read default steps slugs).
+Replace an existing default step is not different from adding a custom step where the step "slug" matches the slug of the default step (see the table at the beginning of this page to read default step slugs).

 For example: